Currency: Qatari Riyal http://www.xe.com/currency/qar-qatari-riyal

 Challenges in teaching in Qatar: Lots of construction and new buildings, not as big as Dubai

 The official language of Qatar is Arabic, though English is widely spoken, and the national religion is Islam.
 Like the UAE, Qatar is tolerant of other religions as long as they avoid proselytising.
 Qatar has a desert climate, but everything from taxis, apartments, shopping malls and international schools are air-conditioned.

 Most international American and British school job opportunities are in or around the capital city Doha, which has been the site of the F1 Powerboat World Championships, the Asian Games, the Motorcycling Grand Prix and the Qatar Women’s Open tennis tournament.
-Doha will also be the site of the FIFA World Cup in 2020.
+Doha was the site of the FIFA World Cup in 2020.

 Alcohol is available for purchase in larger restaurants and hotels and foreign residents can purchase a license that allows them to buy alcohol from the Qatar Distribution Centre in Doha.
-There are many restaurants and eating options to choose from – an almost endless variety!
-Whether you crave Chinese, Tapas, Steaks, Indian, Seafood or if you wish to splurge at Gordon Ramsay’s or have a burger at McDonalds, you will find food to suit every taste.
+There are many restaurants and eating options to choose from to suit all budgets.

 Doha is surrounded by water, so watersports are very popular.
 Kite surfing, jet skiing and swimming are all readily available and inland you can enjoy dune bashing in the desert, or visiting the many interesting sights including the Heritage Village or the Doha Zoo.
 For an unusual trip visit the Singing Sand Dunes where a musical effect is produced by the natural amphitheatre of the dunes.